-The San Francisco Free Folk Festival had our first-ever storytelling program at the 2017 festival, presented by the Storytelling Association of California (SAC).
-We are happy to offer this again this year in Room 220.
+The San Francisco Free Folk Festival has hosted a storytelling program presented by the Storytelling Association of California (SAC) since 2017.
+We are happy to offer this again this year as part of our 2023 festival.

 The Storytelling Association of California is an organization dedicated to promoting storytelling as a living art form.
 We tell stories to adults and children, at festivals and schools; we share ideas and strategies for developing and telling stories in all venues; we’re interested in personal stories, as well as traditional tales, legends, and myths.
-We hope you will join us for workshops and story sets.
+We hope you will join us in 2023 for a workshop and a story set.

 A Concert and Workshop of Personal and Traditional Stories

 Featuring Brandon Spars and Dana Sherry

 The Storytelling Association of California (SAC) is proud to participate once again in the San Francisco Free Folk Festival.
 In the past we have had workshops and concerts, but, during Covid, we moved away from interactive workshops to fit Zoom programming.
 This year we are delighted to return to an in-person event, featuring two storytellers representing the range from personal storytelling to traditional folklore.

 Noon to 1 pm: Concert featuring both tellers, Brandon Spars and Dana Sherry.
 Brandon will share personal stories from his adventures traveling and teaching high school.
 Dana will share traditional stories from the world of folklore.

 1 pm to 2 pm: Workshop featuring tips and tricks from both tellers.
 There will be activities aimed for both personal storytelling and traditional folktales.